informeddeno/informeddeno/README.md

 for tools; Git, Github, VSCode, Linux, Command Line.

+## Current Projects

-My expected project is leaning via THE IYF Programme in programming.
+My expected project is leaning AI via THE IYF WE CAN ACADEMY- AI Class SSN-10.
+Links to be posted here as the course progresses.

+## How to Reach Me

 My e-mail address is informeddeno@gmail.com